 In video and audio switchers, a row of crosspoint pushbuttons used to select the on-air video or audio background output of the switcher or mix/effects.
+Also called program background bus.

 program monitor

 A video monitor dedicated to displaying the program output of a device or studio.